Many people use stretching to ease pain and increase flexibility. Yet, how can pain be lessened by touching our toes?

 What causes pain?

-The coolest thing is that for several conditions, a common suggestion for pain relief is safe exercise and movement.
+For several conditions a common suggestion for pain relief is safe exercise and movement.

 For many people, though, the idea of exercise comes as a negative, overwhelming concept.
 The thought of going to the gym stops a lot of people in their tracks.
-If you think about going for a run, memories of the Beep Test may cause you to falter and scoot right back to the couch.
+However, you don't need to spend hours on intense and expensive workouts to notice improvements in how you feel.

-When you don’t have enough dopamine and other endorphins, your mood will begin to plummet.
+When you don’t have enough dopamine and endorphins, your mood, mental health, and physical health will begin to plummet.
 You begin to feel an increase in pain, which strengthens negative feelings, which cycles back to feeling more pain.
 Exercise is an easy way to break this cycle.

 Exercise and stretching helps your blood to circulate.

-Allowing the heart to change its rhythm is great for switching the speed of your blood flow and its pressure.
+Allowing your heart to change its rhythm is great for switching the speed of your blood flow and pressure.
 This acts as a great reset for your circulatory system.
 (If you want to read more about blood pressure and exercise, click here for Healthline’s medically reviewed article.)

 WeStretch’s focus is to stretch every joint in every direction.
 This encourages improved circulation throughout the body, especially in commonly neglected areas.
 By safely altering the blood flow, you allow your body to clear out any waste, and bring in fresh blood containing new white blood cells, oxygen and nutrients.

-Apart from releasing the endorphins to allow your body to relax, stretching loosens tightness in your muscles.
-When you are tense, your body has a hard time falling asleep.
-It believes that you are in danger and needs to protect itself, a trait left over from our ancestors.
+While endorphins encourage relaxation, stretching loosens tightness in your muscles to promote higher quality sleep.
+When you are tense, your body has a hard time falling asleep since it believes that you are in danger and needs to protect itself.

 By allowing your body to relax, you are notifying it that you are safe and ready to begin healing through sleep.
 When stretching before bed, move slowly and purposefully, never pushing yourself to the point of pain.
 Listening to calming music, such as a spa playlist or a soothing instrumental cover can improve your sleep quality.